saulius-lipkevicius/Transformed_GA/model/README.md

 ## Model optimization
-Transformers and transformers-like achitectures have taken over many sequence related field with de-facto state-of-art performance, however it comes with high computational cost which is a burden for inference, usage of model in applications.
-There are few possible ways to optimize and speed-up it withoutinvesting into expensive hardware:
+Transformers and transformers-like achitectures have taken over many sequence-related fields with de-facto state-of-art performance, however it comes with high computational cost which is a burden for inference, usage of model in applications.
+There are few possible ways to optimize and speed-up it without investing into an expensive hardware:

   - **Model pruning** - Reduce the number of layers, hidden layers units or the dimension of the embeddings.
   - **Quantization** - Sacrife model weights precision, use lower 16/8-bit precision isntead of 32-bit.
   - **Exporting** - *PyTorch* model can be transfered to more appropiate format or inference engine, for instance *Torchscript*, *ONNX*
-  - **Better hardware** - by [research](https://timdettmers.com/2018/10/17/tpus-vs-gpus-for-transformers-bert/) fine TPUs, for instance, TPU v2.8 is about 32% to 54% faster that GPUs.
+  - **Better hardware** - by [research](https://timdettmers.com/2018/10/17/tpus-vs-gpus-for-transformers-bert/) fine TPUs, for instance, TPU v2.8 is about 32 percent to 54 percent faster that GPUs.
-  - **Batching** - predict bigger bataches of samples instead of individual samples.
+  - **Batching** - predict bigger batches of samples instead of individual samples.

-First two requires fine-tuning and pretraining from scratch respectively, the last one was applied in our model, hence we will optimize inference time by exporting *Albert* to *ONNX* or *Torchscript*.
+First two require fine-tuning and pre-training from scratch respectively, exporting improvement was applied in our model - we exported *Albert* to *ONNX*.
 Let's investigate the most suitable technique because inference time is extremely important.

 ### ONNX framework
-On average model converted to ONNX framework is running approximally 3 times faster, this means that the NN is able to compare 1000 aptamers and find top 300 times faster than **EFBA**
+On average, model converted to ONNX framework is running approximately 3 times faster, this means that theoretically NN is able to compare 1000 aptamers and find the best aptamers 300 times faster than **EFBA**

 Follow in-depth explanation how Pytorch model converting to ONNX works in [tutorial](https://www.youtube.com/watch?v=7nutT3Aacyw&t=859s).